 Note: The design guideline update does not affect customized design guidelines written for specific historic districts, including Civic Center Historic District, Country Club Gardens Historic District, Country Club Historic District, Five Points Historic Cultural District, La Alma Lincoln Park, and the Lower Downtown Historic District.

 We anticipate the guidelines to be updated in the following phases:

 - Phase 1 (fall 2021 to fall 2022):

 Revisions to guidelines for solar panels, retaining walls, and cladding materials for infill, additions, and accessory structures.
 Clarifications to existing guidelines about landscaping, sheds, lighting, egress windows, and fencing.

 - Phase 2 (TBD):

-Reorganization of the additions and infill chapters.
-Clarifications to the remainder of the site work chapter, the signage chapter, and guidelines about accessory structures not including ADUs or tandem houses.
+Revisions to window guidelines and other alterations to historic buildings, Accessory Dwelling Units (ADUs), and accessibility.
+Clarifications to the remainder of the site work chapter, the signage chapter, and accessory structures not including ADUs or tandem houses.

 - Phase 3 (TBD):